 Compare UTLogin and Central Web Authentication (CWA)

-On Monday, June 24, 2013 the university began a year-long transition from the Central Web Authentication (CWA) system to a new UT EID-based authentication system, UTLogin.
-UTLogin will provide a more flexible and secure UT EID authentication service for campus.
+In September 2014, the university completed the transition from the Central Web Authentication (CWA) system to a new UT EID-based authentication system, UTLogin.
+UTLogin provides a more flexible and secure UT EID authentication service for campus.

 The new login system, known as UTLogin, has a number of benefits over Central Web Authentication (CWA):